All Episodes

 A hidden CNN poll, the Washington Examiner pulled up.

-The headline on the CNN poll is confidence drops in Trump transition inside the poll.
+The headline on the CNN poll is, confidence drops in Trump transition inside the poll.

-Well, only Queen Elizabeth and Pope Francis have a higher approval rating than President elect Trump, according to Americans asked to consider the world leaders.
+Well, only Queen Elizabeth and Pope Francis have a higher approval rating than President-elect Trump, according to Americans asked to consider the world leaders.

-Ariana now is in the sleep business, and Ariana Huffington is pushing the idea that if Donald Trump got eight hours sleep and put his phone off, that'd be be a much better president in the next four years.
+Ariana now is in the sleep business, and Ariana Huffington is pushing the idea that if Donald Trump got eight hours sleep and put his phone off, that'd be a much better president in the next four years.

-She's go out there, so we'll turn anything into that.
+She'll turn anything into that.

 Let me just tell you one little quick thing.

-And there are a couple of articles that woke me up to this today that Sweet Baby James had handed to me, and I said, you know, this makes a lot of sense to me.
+And there were a couple of articles that woke me up to this today that Sweet Baby James had handed to me, and I said, you know, this makes a lot of sense to me.

 And one was a town hall piece, and now the left's war on normal Americans truly begins.

-United We Fall was in the American thinker.
+United We Fall was in the American Thinker.

-And I read both these articles and I put it with my own thoughts, and this is what I've come up with.
+And I read both these articles, and I put it with my own thoughts, and this is what I've come up with.

 Every effort by the snowflakes to insult Donald Trump is really an attack on you.